sk0919/General-Purpose-Java-Code/Java_11_features.md

 #                                      Detail Explanation with code                                 #

 ## A. String new features ##
-Sure, let's go through these new methods added to the `String` class in Java 11:

 1. **isBlank()**: This method checks whether the string is blank or not.
 It returns `true` if the string is empty or contains only white space characters, otherwise `false`.
 Here's an example: